MoeHH/ASTAR_Dataset_Generation/README.md

 <!-- PrePrint available @ <ADD_PREPRINT_URL_HERE> -->

-# ASTAR Dataset Generation: A\* Grid Pathfinding Datasets for Transformer Path Planning
+# ASTAR Dataset Generation: A\* Grid Pathfinding Datasets for PSTAR Model for Path Planning

 **Abstract:** Learning-based path planners require large, well-structured datasets of grids with known-optimal solutions.
 This repository is a GPU-accelerated generator that produces such